Urhengulas/rav1e/MVP.md

 Tracked in https://github.com/xiph/rav1e/projects/5

+# Notes below will be moved into cards in the project tracking page.

 ### Minimum Viable Product (6 months)
   * Focus on offline streaming (Usable by Wikipedia)
   * Similar to libvpx VP9 visually